xkdcc/Session-Viminfo-Management/README.md

 **Result:**<br>
 Will load my.session and my.viminfo in /home/myproject folder if existed.

 You'd better not to run :Loadws in same Vim twice.
-Please read "Known Issues" in this Readme.md for more details.
+Please read "Limitation and Known issues" section in this Readme.md for more details.

 ##Options
 ###wsOverwrite